National Insurance Contributions Act 2006

 The National Insurance Contributions Act 2006 (c.
-10) is an Act of the Parliament of the United Kingdom.
+10) is an act of the Parliament of the United Kingdom.
 It amends the law relating to national insurance contributions.
 Its precursor was an announcement made in the Paymaster General's Pre-Budget Report 2004.

+Provisions

+The act allowed national insurance contributions to include retrospective tax charges (or liability) from 2 December 2004 and onwards.

+The act included measures targeting those using complicated schemes to avoid national insurance contributions and tax: largely from bonuses paid in the financial services industry.

-HM Revenue and Customs estimated that the Act would secure £95 million in national insurance contributions for the financial year 2004-05 and £240 million per annum in subsequent years.
+HM Revenue and Customs estimated that the act would secure £95 million in national insurance contributions for the financial year 2004-05 and £240 million per annum in subsequent years.